awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-applicationautoscaling-scalingpolicy-stepscalingpolicyconfiguration.md

  `StepScalingPolicyConfiguration` is a property of [ScalingPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-applicationautoscaling-scalingpolicy.html) that specifies a step scaling policy configuration to use with Application Auto Scaling\.

 For more information, see [PutScalingPolicy](https://docs.aws.amazon.com/autoscaling/application/APIReference/API_PutScalingPolicy.html) in the *Application Auto Scaling API Reference*\.
-For more information about step scaling policies, see [Step Scaling Policies](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-step-scaling-policies.html) in the *Application Auto Scaling User Guide*\.
+For more information about step scaling policies, see [Step scaling policies](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-step-scaling-policies.html) in the *Application Auto Scaling User Guide*\.

 ## Syntax<a name="aws-properties-applicationautoscaling-scalingpolicy-stepscalingpolicyconfiguration-syntax"></a>